Olympus E-450 vs E-510

 |Panasonic G2||Four Thirds||12.0||4000||3000||720/30p||21.2||10.3||493||53|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-450 and the E-510 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), as well as the same magnification (0.46x).
 The following table reports on some other key feature differences and similarities of the Olympus E-450, the Olympus E-510, and comparable cameras.

 One feature that differentiates the E-510 and the E-450 is in-body image stabilization (IBIS).
-The E-510 reduces the risk of handshake-induced blur with all attached lenses, while the E-450 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-510 reduces the risk of handshake-induced blur with all attached lenses, while the E-450 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-450 and the E-510 write their files to Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.